raspberrypilearning/sound-meter/en/quiz1/question_2.md

   --- /feedback ---

-- ( ) A logic condition that controls what happens in a logic block
+- ( ) A condition that controls what happens in a logic block.

   --- feedback ---

   Not quite.
 A condition can be used to compare a variable value with something else.
-This does not loop.
+The condition does not loop.

   --- /feedback ---

-- ( ) A sequence of instructions that performs a specific task
+- ( ) A sequence of instructions that performs a specific task.

   --- feedback ---

   Not quite.
-Sequence of instructions for a specific task is called a `function`.
+A sequence of instructions for a specific task is called a `function`.

   --- /feedback ---